Chwiggy/thesis_bachelor/src/chapters/03_methodology.typ

   - h3 cell to h3 cells with populations excluded or not == Case Studies
-  - Selected based on data availability, personal familiarity: Heidelberg == Hypotheses
+  - Selected based on data availability, personal familiarity: Heidelberg
-  - To be falsified:
-    - Mean Travel Times cannot capture transit service patterns at a given point in time
-    - Outlying areas have generally worse accessibility across all times of the day than geographically central locations.
-For Heidelberg this would mean that Hauptbahnhof and Bismarckplatz alway have a lower mean travel time than areas farther out.
-    - The Planning indicator aligns with accissibility indicator, as in the most central parts of the city will also have the least need to plan journeys
-    - The Planning indicator will preserve it's characteristics across the course of a day

   <end_of_chapter>